ysycloud/paraGSEA/README.md

 Or, if you cannot use Matlab by a visual way, you can just run `addpath('paraGSEA/matlab_for_parse')` after setup the Matlab environment to add the directory path.

 #### V.I.III. using by command line:
-After you set the MATLAB path, you should enter `matlab` in shell to start matlab environment.

 In order to provide user-friendly parsed method to allow user set their own conditions of profile they need, we must generate some reference data to facilitate our main work.
 There is a Matlab script in ‘paraGSEA/matlab_for_parse’ directory named `genReferenceforNewDataSet.m` to help us finish this work.
 The Only thing we need to do is just setting some field names and file path.
 There is a example below.
 More detail have been told in `tutorial`.